Pan-EU program by Amazon: Everything important about shipping in the EU!

 The pan-European shipping offered by Amazon is an extension of the FBA program and aims to simplify logistics and boost sales in Europe.
 With the help of Pan-EU, shipping costs within the European Amazon marketplaces are at a lower level than if shipping were to occur exclusively from Germany.

-Selling and shipping to Europe thus brings higher sales.
+Selling and shipping to Europe thus brings higher revenues.
 However, the effort should not be underestimated.
-Due to storage, shipping, and selling products in different European countries, there are certain tax obligations.
-You must be aware of and implement these before activating the Pan-EU switch.
+Due to the storage, shipping, and sale of products in different European countries, there are several tax obligations.
+You need to be aware of and implement these before activating the Pan-EU switch.
 It is worthwhile to hire a tax advisor for each country where you store through Amazon Pan-EU.
 Only in this way can you ensure that all tax peculiarities of the respective country are taken into account.
 This fact alone can cost several hundred euros per month and means that the step must be well thought out and requires precise cost calculation.

-However, if you believe that your business in Germany has been fully tapped and you want to conquer the other marketplaces, you have several options to tentatively enter sales in the EU.
+However, if you believe that your business in Germany has been fully tapped and you want to conquer additional marketplaces, you have several options to tentatively enter sales in the EU.

-Pan-EU for Amazon sellers means that sales, shipping, distribution, and storage take place in Amazon’s logistics centers across Europe across national borders.
+Pan-EU for Amazon sellers means that the sale, shipping, distribution, and storage take place in Amazon’s logistics centers across Europe across national borders.
 This saves Amazon and you as an online seller high storage and shipping costs when orders come in from different European marketplaces.

 Currently, Amazon offers storage in seven countries: Germany, Poland, Czech Republic, France, Spain, Italy, and the United Kingdom.
-As for the United Kingdom, there are some factors to consider in the shipping process since its exit from the European Union.
+As for the United Kingdom, since its exit from the European Union, there are some factors to consider in the shipping process.

 Image credits in the order of the images: © Travel mania – stock.adobe.com / Amazon Seller Central